chaos-polymtl/lethe/doc/source/examples/dem/bouncing-particle/bouncing-particle.rst

     <iframe width="560" height="315" src="https://www.youtube.com/embed/B1n776jHdoo" frameborder="0" allowfullscreen></iframe>

-It can be seen that the particle with a restitution coefficient (:math:`e`) of 1.0 always rebounds at the same height.
-The other particles show a reduction in rebound height which follows the analytical solution expressed earlier.
+The particle with a restitution coefficient (:math:`e`) of 1.0 always rebounds at the same height.
+Other particles show a reduction in rebound height which follows the analytical solution expressed earlier.

 Using the post-processing code, it is possible to compare the effect of the normal spring constant of the conservation of the kinetic energy during the collision.